markusobsil/gcp-professional-cloud-network-engineer/notes/2_vpc.md

 * Two types of routes are supported
   * System-generated subnet routes
   * Custom routes
+* There is a third route type, but a special one, which is peering
+  * This will be part of the VPC peering section
 * GCP automatically adds routes to the PVC routing table, when a new Subnet is created
   * Primary and Secondary routes are created
 * A Default route is generated too, after a VPC is created